Three-Day Workshops/Seminars—Run Wed, Thur, and Fri pm. Cost $949 (Includes panels & evening readings, lunch & dinner)

 Dan Albergotti is the author of The Boatloads (BOA Editions, 2008) and Millennial Teeth (Southern Illinois University Press, 2014), as well as the chapbooks Of Air and Earth (Unicorn Press, 2019) and Circa MMXX (Unicorn Press, 2022).
 He has received fellowships from the Bread Loaf Writers’ Conference, the Sewanee Writers’ Conference, the Virginia Center for the Creative Arts, and the Amy Clampitt House.
 His work has appeared widely in literary journals and anthologies, including 32 Poems, Birmingham Poetry Review, The Cincinnati Review, Copper Nickel, Ecotone, The Southern Review, The New York Times Magazine, The Best American Poetry, and The Pushcart Prize.
 Albergotti is a professor of English at Coastal Carolina University.

-Participants in this women-only seminar commit to the preparation of a rigorous 3000-plus word scholarly essay on a woman poet for the Mezzo Cammin Women Poets Timeline Project, an online database currently containing 50+ such essays founded by Dr. Kim Bridgford.
+The Mezzo Cammin Women Poets Timeline Project, an online database currently containing 50+ such essays founded by Dr. Kim Bridgford, will return next year.

 Anna M. Evans’ poems have appeared in the Harvard Review, Atlanta Review, Rattle, American Arts Quarterly, and 32 Poems.
 She gained her MFA from Bennington College.
 Recipient of Fellowships from the MacDowell Artists’ Colony and the Virginia Center for the Creative Arts, and winner of the 2012 Rattle Poetry Prize Readers’ Choice Award, she currently teaches at West Windsor Art Center and Rowan College at Burlington County.
 Her sonnet collection, Sisters & Courtesans, is available from White Violet Press.
 Her new collection, Under Dark Waters: Surviving the Titanic, is available from Able Muse Press.
 Visit her online at annamevans.com.